Dr Eleni Vangeli

 Since joining LSBU Eleni has also become interested in factors influencing achievement and progression in undergraduate students.
 A primary focus has been to lead on a qualitative work stream within the Student Success Project, led by Dr Anne Ridley, to explore some of the potential underlying mechanisms affecting student success.
 In addition, to develop and evaluate additional support services for students (e.g. Student Support Drop-In Sessions).

-- Chartered member of the British Psychological Society (BPS)
+- Chartered Psychologist and full member of the Division of Health Psychology, British psychological Society

-- Member of the Society for the Study of Addiction
+- Member, Society for the Study of Addiction